 (3) LOCATION AND MAINTENANCE OF FIRE LANES AND FIRE HYDRANTS.
-Fire lanes and fire hydrants shall be located where necessary to provide fire protection to all buildings and the premises.
-A fire hydrant shall be located not more than 350 feet from each building to be served by the hydrant and all hydrants shall be accessible to fire lanes.
-Fire hydrants located on private property shall be routinely inspected, repaired and maintained by the owner thereof and all fire hydrants shall satisfy the minimum performance requirements established by the Village Public Works Department for Village fire hydrants.
-Water Department personnel shall have free access to any property within the Village at any reasonable time for the purpose of inspecting, repairing and maintaining fire hydrants.
-Each owner and/or each occupant of any premises where a fire lane and/or a fire hydrant is required shall be responsible for the prompt removal of snow and ice from a fire lane and for the prompt removal of all snow surrounding each fire hydrant.
+Fire lanes and fire hydrants shall be located where necessary to provide fire protection to all buildings and premises within the Village as determined by the Director of Public Works in consultation with the Fire Department.
+In all cases, a fire hydrant shall be located within 350 feet from each building to be served by the hydrant and all hydrants shall be accessible to fire lanes.
+All existing and new fire hydrants located on private property shall be routinely inspected, repaired, tested, and maintained by the owner thereof as specified in American Water Works Association Manual 17, Installation, Field Testing and Maintenance of Fire Hydrants, and all fire hydrants shall satisfy the minimum performance requirements established by the Village Public Works Department for Village fire hydrants.
+Water Department and Fire Department personnel shall have open and free access to all fire hydrants upon public and private property within the Village at any reasonable time for the purpose of inspecting, repairing, testing, and maintaining fire hydrants.
+The fire flow test procedures in NEPA Ch.
+291, Fire Flow Testing and Marking of Hydrants, shall be followed when performing fire hydrant fire flow tests.
+(Amended 5/9/2024; Ord.
+24-4) (Amended 6/12/2025; Ord.
+25-5)

+(4) SNOW REMOVAL.
+Each owner and/or each occupant of any premises adjacent to a fire lane and/or a fire hydrant shall remove snow and ice form a fire lane and/or each fire hydrant within 48 hours after the cessation of a snow event.
+(Adopted 5/9/2024; Ord.
+24-4)